Welcome to the website of the

 The Site Guide may help you to find your way

-around the site, as may this Table of Contents
+around the site, along with the Table of Contents

 Footnote: